Electricity sector in Romania: Wind power

+Installed capacity of 3,028 MW as of the end of 2016, up from the 14 MW installed capacity in 2009.

+By 2021 this had risen to 17% of total installed power generation capacity and 13% of total power generation.

 Solar power

+A small source in Romania, 1.772.2 TWh was generated, representing just 1.76% of 2022 electrical production.

+It is intended to increase solar from 1.3 GW to 5 GW by 2030.

 Nuclear power

 Romania placed a heavy emphasis on nuclear power generation.
 The country's first nuclear power plant, the Cernavodă Number One located near Cernavodă, opened in 1993.
-Two reactors were operational in 2007 when atomic power generation was an estimated 21,158 million kilowatts, or 23.1 percent of total electric power.
+Two reactors were operational in 2007, when atomic power generation was an estimated 21,158 million kilowatts, or 23.1 percent of total electric power.

 To cover the increasing energy needs of its population and ensure the continued raising of its living standard, Romania plans several nuclear power plants.
-Nuclear power proposals were presented as early as in the 1990s, but plans were repeatedly canceled even after bids were made by interested manufacturers because of high costs and safety concerns.
+Nuclear power proposals were presented as early as the 1990s, but plans were repeatedly canceled even after bids were made by interested manufacturers because of high costs and safety concerns.

 Besides the nuclear power plant in Cernavodă, which consists of two nuclear reactors, the Government has recently announced that it plans to build another nuclear power plant which would most likely be located near one of the major rivers in Transylvania.
-The new nuclear power plant would consist of two or four nuclear reactors and would have a total output of 2,400 MW.
-The feasibility studies will be ready by mid-2009.
+The new nuclear power plant would consist of two nuclear reactors and would have a total output of 1,413 MW.
+It was under construction in 2022.

-Romania has always chosen CANDU nuclear reactors because they use natural unenriched uranium which is cheap and available locally and because they can be refueled online.
+Romania has always chosen CANDU nuclear reactors because they use natural unenriched uranium, which is cheap and available locally, and because they can be refueled online.